msdrigg/Roam/docs/src/pages/upcoming-work.md

     -   GCKeyboard for one
     -   FocusEnvironment for 2
     -   Ensure that whatever solution gets used for iOS doesn't break text entry in messages/keyboard entry

--   Add some event tracking on what actions users are actually doing on their devices (connect to firebase analytics maybe?)
-    -   Track who is using minimalist view, what actions they are doing, etc...

 ## Bug Fixes